De Carteret family

 The de Carteret family was perhaps the greatest of the patrician families of the Channel Islands.
-Their influence on the Island would last from the 10th century until the present time.
+Their influence on the Island lasted from the 10th century until the present time.

 Origins

-The family originated from Normandy where their ancestor Guy de Carteret would be the first Lord of the Barony of Carteret in Normandy.
-The family would side with William the Conqueror in the Norman conquest.
-Years later Renaud de Carteret I would return from First Crusade and take the parish of St Ouen by force, establishing the family's presence in the Channel Islands.
-A descendant of Renaud de Carteret I named Hellier de Carteret colonised the island of Sark and would become the first of the Seigneurs of Sark.
-During the English Civil War, the Great-Grandson of Hellier de Carteret, Sir George Carteret would become a prominent Royalist and Friend to King Charles II, he was made Vice-Chamberlain of the Household, Treasurer of the Navy, Member of Parliament and made a Baronet.He was also granted lands in the Carolinas and in what eventually became the state of New Jersey.
-His descendents later became Barons Carteret and the Earls of Granville.
+The family originated from Normandy where their ancestor Guy de Carteret was the first Lord of the Barony of Carteret in Normandy.
+The family sided with William the Conqueror in the Norman conquest.
+Years later Renaud de Carteret I returned from First Crusade and took the parish of St Ouen by force, establishing the family's presence in the Channel Islands.
+A descendant of Renaud de Carteret I named Hellier de Carteret colonised the island of Sark and became the first of the Seigneurs of Sark.
+During the English Civil War, the Great-Grandson of Hellier de Carteret, Sir George Carteret became a prominent Royalist and Friend to King Charles II, he was made Vice-Chamberlain of the Household, Treasurer of the Navy, Member of Parliament and made a Baronet.
+He was also granted lands in the Carolinas and in what eventually became the state of New Jersey.
+His descendants later became Barons Carteret and the Earls of Granville.

 Their ancestral seat is Saint Ouen's Manor, Jersey, still today owned by persons of that name.